Jason-fos/JLF-construction-service/README.md

 ## Validation

 ### HTML Validation
-The W3C Markup Validation Service was used to validate the HTML of the website, entire site passed with 0 errors or w
+The W3C Markup Validation Service was used to validate the HTML of the website, entire site passed with 0 errors or warnings.
 <details><summary>Entire site</summary>
 <img src="docs/validation/w3c-html-validation.png">
 </details>